Weak solutions of Moffatt's magnetic relaxation equations: Proof of uniqueness

-\subsection{Proof of uniqueness}
+\section{Proof of uniqueness}

-Because the magnetic field is rough, we shall first prove uniqueness of weak solutions written in the Lagrangian coordinates and then obtain uniqueness in the Eulerian coordinates.
+This section concerns the proof of uniqueness in Theorem \ref{Th2-1} and \ref{Th2}.
+Because the magnetic field is rough, we shall first prove uniqueness of weak solutions written in the Lagrangian coordinates and then obtain uniqueness in the Eulerian coordinates by the equivalence of the two formulations in our framework.
 To this end, we first present here the definition and properties of the Lagrangian change of variables.
 More details and proofs can be found in e.g. \cite{DM1, DM2}.

-\subsubsection{The Lagrangian coordinates}
+\subsection{The Lagrangian coordinates}

 Let $X $ be the flow associated to the divergence free velocity field $v,$ that is, the solution to